-If a person with dementia is getting agitated, take yourself to another room for a few minutes before coming back in, calmly, and saying something like: “Hello, I’m back now, how lovely to see you.”
+If the person is getting agitated, take yourself to another room for a few minutes before coming back in calmly, and saying something like: “Hello, I’m back now, how lovely to see you”

-Try not to correct the person if they get your name wrong or say something that isn’t true; this can lead to distress and frustration on all sides.
-Try to imagine how the person with dementia is feeling
+Try not to correct the person if they get your name wrong or say something that isn’t true – this can lead to distress and frustration on all sides

 It can be very upsetting if a loved one doesn’t recognise you, but it doesn’t mean the person has totally forgotten you.
 They will often feel attached to you and enjoy your company even if they can’t remember your name or how you are connected to them.